-So what it really boils down to is once that neural pathway is set and when in a vulnerable emotional dilemma, the default thought pattern will be that worn pathway and the mind will go there out of habit not will.
+So what it really boils down to is once that neural pathway is set and when in a vulnerable emotional dilemma, the default thought pattern will be that worn pathway.

 However, if you can continually intervene with education and a committed plan, suicidal thoughts will be dismissed and averted repeatedly as productive problem-solving shifts into action and new neural pathways are forged.